Sminerino/calorie-tracker/README.md

 ```

 to be added:

-1. scrolling in search
+1. food data (may use an external api, but we'll see)
-2. food data (may use an external api, but we'll see)
+2. real server instead of json-server?